Richard Fisk: Operating as Rose

-Several years later, Richard joined his father's organization, calling himself the Rose, a crime lord under the Kingpin's control.
+Several years later, Richard joins his father's organization, calling himself Rose, a crime lord under the Kingpin's control.
 However, this was all a ruse to undermine the Kingpin's empire from within.
-Aiding Richard in this scheme were his good friend Alfredo Morelli and Ned Leeds, who was brainwashed to act as the supervillain the Hobgoblin.
-However, the Rose's subterfuge resulted in an explosive gang war that tore New York City apart.
-During a shoot-out, Richard shot and killed a police officer, an act that became a turning point for him - no longer could he consider himself morally superior to his father.
-After Leeds' death and the end of the gang war, Richard resigned himself to his birthright and rejoined the Kingpin's organization as himself.
-However, the desire to overthrow his father once again arose, and Richard and Alfredo plotted to make the Kingpin think that Richard was ready to inherit his father's position.
-Alfredo had plastic surgery to make himself look just like Richard (since he had more combat experience), and slowly began climbing the ladder of power.
-However, when the Kingpin was overthrown by the combined forces of Daredevil and Hydra, Alfredo betrayed his old friend by maintaining that he was truly Richard, and took over as the new Kingpin.
-Richard then became Blood Rose, a Punisher-like vigilante, and began gunning down criminals in a bloody purge of the city.
-After being caught by Spider-Man and arrested, Richard entered the Witness Protection Program.
+However, Rose's subterfuge results in an explosive gang war in New York City.
+During a shoot-out, Richard kills a police officer, an act that became a turning point for him - no longer could he consider himself morally superior to his father.
+Richard and his friend Alfredo Morelli plot to make the Kingpin think that Richard was ready to inherit his father's position.
+Alfredo undergoes plastic surgery to make himself look just like Richard and begins climbing the ladder of power.
+However, when the Kingpin is overthrown by the combined forces of Daredevil and Hydra, Alfredo betrays Richard and takes over as the new Kingpin.
+Richard then becomes Blood Rose, a Punisher-like vigilante, and begins killing criminals in a bloody purge of the city.
+After being caught by Spider-Man and arrested, Richard enters the Witness Protection Program.

-Years later, Wilson Fisk once again regained the mantle of the Kingpin, and Richard re-emerged to public life and rejoined the Kingpin's organization, once again vowing to never again attempt to overthrow his father.
-However, upon meeting his old childhood friend, the ambitious enforcer Silke, Richard thought that he at last had found the perfect way to make his father pay for his crimes.
-Silke's assassination attempt nearly did succeed, stabbing and seriously wounding the Kingpin (already blinded from an earlier attempt on his life).
-However, Richard did not count on the tenacity of his mother Vanessa.
-Vanessa quickly made a startling counterstrike, eliminating the rebellion and selling her husband's territory so he could travel to Europe and recover.
-Richard cornered her, insisting that by getting rid of the Kingpin they could be free to have a new life, but Vanessa coldly shot her son dead, eliminating him as a threat once and for all.
+Years later, Wilson Fisk once again regains the mantle of the Kingpin.
+Richard works with Samuel Silke in an attempt to kill the Kingpin, but only manage to wound him.
+Richard's mother Vanessa stops the rebellion and sells her husband's territory so he can travel to Europe and recover.
+Richard corners Vanessa, who shoots and kills him.

 During the "Dead No More: The Clone Conspiracy" storyline, Richard Fisk is among those revived in a cloned body by Ben Reilly's Jackal alias.
 He later dies from clone degeneration when the Carrion virus was unleashed.

 After Wilson Fisk becomes the mayor of New York, he obtains the Tablet of Life and Destiny and the Tablet of Death and Entropy and uses them to resurrect Richard Fisk, who reassumes the Rose persona and later becomes an independent crime lord.